oriches/Resharper.ReactivePlugin/README.md

 Reactive Extensions Plugin for Resharper is licensed under the GNU General Public License version 2 (GPLv2).
 Please see LICENSE for more detail.

+# Download

+You can download the plugin as a packaged MSI from [here] (http://reactiveresharper.codeplex.com/releases/view/99603).

 You can skip the intro and go straight to the [Getting Started] (https://github.com/oriches/Resharper.ReactivePlugin/wiki/Getting-Started) guide.

 # Introduction